 This is all part of the world of my upcoming cyberpunk detective series.
 Name reveal coming soon as well as the amazing cover!

-If you aren’t already a VIP member, sign up to my list HERE and get the ebook prequel as soon as it’s available.
+If you aren’t already a VIP member, sign up to my list HERE and get the ebook prequel along with two other novels FREE.

 #Cyberpunk #ScienceFiction #BladeRunner

 What do you think about my “Cyberpunk Reimagined” World of Liquid Cool?